Frank Rio: Capone gang

 Rio's criminal exploits brought him to the attention of Al Capone, leader of the Chicago Outfit.
 Capone quickly came to trust Rio's judgment, and Rio became intensely loyal to Capone.
 Rio eventually became one of Capone's personal bodyguards and took care of some of Capone's personal needs and business.
 Capone himself is rumored to have said that Jack McGurn and Rio were his "golden boys".

-Rio became one of Capone's most recognizable and loyal hitmen.
+Rio became one of Capone's most valuable and loyal henchmen.
 He allegedly once threw Capone to the ground during a hit by Earl "Hymie" Weiss.
 Rio also is said to have foiled a plot by Albert Anselmi, John Scalise and Joseph Guinta to depose Capone and take over the Chicago Outfit.
 Underworld figures later claimed that Rio was one of the trio's executioners.

-In 1929, Rio was suspected as possibly one of the hitmen who murdered five rival gang members, a gang "hanger on" and the gangs occasional auto mechanic in the St. Valentine's Day Massacre.
-Posing as police officers, four men entered a warehouse at 2122 N. Clark Street used by George "Bugs" Moran and his gang.
-The men lined their seven victims against a wall as if to frisk and handcuff them.
-They then pulled Thompson submachine guns from their overcoats and murdered the men.
-Two of the men also suffered shotgun blasts to the head.
-Rio has always been a strong suspect as one of the shooters, but notwithstanding good circumstantial claims for more than a dozen different men (there were only four shooters), it is still not known for certain who any of the four shooters were.

 Rio also attended the 1929 Atlantic City Conference with Capone.
 Capone arranged to have himself jailed in Philadelphia after the conference in order to avoid the numerous "murder-for-hire" rackets that were hunting him.
 Rio served time alongside Capone to protect him and see to his needs.

 Rio was allegedly one of the few members of Capone's gang who understood the seriousness of the tax evasion charges made against Capone by the federal government in 1931.
 However, he was unable to convince Capone of this, and Capone was convicted and imprisoned.

 After Capone was sent to federal prison, Rio was considered as his successor.
 But Rio was opposed by many high-level mobsters in the Capone organization.
 Many thought he had too little leadership experience.
 Several gangsters also accused Rio of having "gone soft" due to his years of "high living" he had enjoyed alongside Capone.
 Rio was eventually passed over in favor of another Capone hitman and lieutenant, Frank Nitti.